THE FLOATING CINEMA: EXTRA-INTERNATIONAL

 “London’s docks, canals and rivers have always been at the heart of this multi-cultural city and the Floating Cinema’s east end home is one of the most diverse areas in the world.
 The new ‘Extra-International’ programme celebrates this diversity both at home and with content from abroad with films, events, performances and tours celebrating waterborne communities around the globe.”
 Somewhere, 2014

 Working in partnership with Ambulante (Mexico City), Centre for Chinese Contemporary Art (Manchester, UK), and Jihlava International Documentary Film Festival (Jihlava, Czech Republic) the programme will showcase global film and cultural highlights with a special focus on Central and South America, China and Central and Eastern Europe.

 The 2014 programme will also present newly commissioned work, with the third year of a Live Art Commission in partnership with Live Art Development Agency, as well as two year artist residency and a programme of commissioned talks and tours which continue to highlight the value of the waterways from ecological, heritage, political, cultural and social perspectives.

-The Floating Cinema Education programme features the creation of a new environmental project in partnership with East London Science School and artist collective Guerilla Science, a series of creative workshops and commissions specially created for young people and a volunteers scheme.
+The Floating Cinema Education programme features the creation of a new environmental project in partnership with St Paul's Way Trust School and artist collective Guerilla Science, a series of creative workshops and commissions specially created for young people and a volunteers training scheme.